Bizarrap: Career

 In 2022, Conde achieved bigger commercial success charting in various countries from both Latin America and Europe, as well as in the United States.
 In July 2022, he released the session 52 with Spanish rapper Quevedo.
 The song topped the charts in various countries including Argentina and Spain, marking a breakthrough in Quevedo's career.
 It also topped the Billboard Global 200 chart and peaked at number 98 on the Billboard Hot 100 chart, being Bizarrap's first appearance in the latter.
 The same month, the session 39 with Snow Tha Product was certified platinum in the United States, being his first single to be certified by the RIAA.
-Later in the year, he released the session 53 featuring Colombian singer Shakira.
-Similar to the session with Quevedo, the song was highly commercially successful, also topping the charts in various countries and peaking at number 9 on the Billboard Hot 100 chart, being Bizarrap's highest appearance on the chart to date as well as his first top-ten single and Shakira's first top-ten single since "Beautiful Liar" featuring Beyoncé in 2007.
+Later in the year, he released the session 53 with Colombian singer Shakira.
+Similar to the session with Quevedo, the song was highly commercially successful, also topping the charts in various countries and peaking at number 9 on the Billboard Hot 100 chart, being Bizarrap's highest appearance on the chart to date as well as his first top-ten single and Shakira's first top-ten single since "Beautiful Liar" (with Beyoncé) in 2007.
 Furthermore, the song broke several Guinness World Records for a Latin song in terms of views on YouTube and streams on Spotify.

+In 2026, Conde closed the opening night at main stage at Ultra Music Festival in Miami, becoming the first Latin American DJ to do so.
+His set fused elements of EDM and classic techno while paying tribute to Skrillex, who had hinted to a surprise appearance.
+The set included some of Bizarrap’s most notable collaborations, including those with Shakira, Gorillaz, Young Miko, Peso Pluma, and Daddy Yankee, the latter of whom made a surprise live appearance.
+He concluded the performance with a remix of Quevedo: Bzrp Music Sessions, Vol. 52, blended with One More Time by Daft Punk.
+Following the set, Skrillex made a surprise appearance, and the two performed a 30-minute back-to-back (b2b) set.